‘I know how hard these anniversaries are’: Biden honors victims of 2019 El Paso shooting

 On Tuesday night, officials in El Paso and the victims’ family members are set to gather at Ascarate Park for the dedication of a healing garden to memorialize the victims.
 The event is closed to the public, but it will be livestreamed on the El Paso County government’s Youtube channel.

-The garden includes 23 trees to honor each victim and it is meant to serve as a place for people to quietly reflect on the tragedy, according to county Judge Ricardo Samaniego.
+The garden includes 23 trees to honor each victim and is meant to serve as a place for people to quietly reflect on the tragedy, according to county Judge Ricardo Samaniego.

 “This is a place for healing, a place to reflect, a place to really encourage others to do the right thing,” Mr. Samaniego told KFOX14-TV in July.